 It is not possible without the support of genetic experts, including genetic counselors and geneticists.
-When it comes to understanding how to diagnose a rare disease, genetic counseling and genetic testing, are essential and core services used to achieve this.
+When it comes to understanding how to diagnose a rare disease, genetic counseling and genetic testing, are essential services.

 Diagnosing a rare disease: genetic counseling

-We can not understand how to diagnose a rare disease without fully understanding the role and importance of genetic counseling as a part of this process.
+We can not understand how to diagnose a rare disease without fully understanding the role and importance of genetic counseling.

 Genetic counseling is led by a genetic counselor, a medical professional with training in counseling, and a background in genetics as well.

-Genetic counseling plays an essential role in how a rare disease is diagnosed by providing the following:
+Genetic counseling plays an essential role in how a rare disease is diagnosed by providing the following support services:

 - Recommendations for genetic testing options, based on an individual’s or family’s family medical history, and symptoms.
 The more accurate these recommendations are, the more accurate a potential diagnosis will be.
 The understanding a genetic counselor is able to take away from a family’s medical history and/or symptoms, are invaluable for helping families receive timely, and accurate diagnosis of a rare disease.
 A genetic counselor’s expertise, exercise, and training enable them to place these risk factors within the context of specific rare diseases, and in turn helps them plan the right screening and support.